 SRwanda recently published its “Vision 2050” which sets out the national long-term development strategy, stating new objectives for urbanization, energy production, irrigation and water resources development.
 The Rwanda Green Fund (FONERWA) in collaboration with the Rwanda Water Resources Board (RWB) with financial support from the World Bank undertakes the consultancy “Integrated Strategic Water Resources Planning and Management for Rwanda”.
 FutureWater together with the local partner ENTREM Ltd. undertakes this projects, supporting the development of integrated strategic water resources plans and management guidelines in order to meet the targets set out the long-term policies.

-- Assess and evaluate the availability and vulnerability of the country’s water resources up to around 2050 taking climate change into consideration,
+The “Integrated Strategic Water Resources Planning and Management for Rwanda” consultancy project will assess and evaluate the availability and vulnerability of the country’s water resources up to around 2050 taking climate change into consideration.

-- Task 5 (revised national policy for water resources management) will focus on defining new policy statements and actions informed by the results from the previous tasks and developing a new water resources policy that will guide the country towards achieving the NST1 and Vision 2050 targets.
+Support to the revised national policy for water resources management will also be provided by defining new policy statements and actions informed by the results from the previous tasks and developing a new water resources policy that will guide the country towards achieving the NST1 and Vision 2050 targets.